Ankle Strapping

 • short-term help while strength and balance improve

-How Do You Strap an Ankle Properly?
+How Do You Strap An Ankle Properly?

-Good ankle strapping should feel supportive, not painfully tight.
-The goal is to control excessive movement while still allowing you to move and load the ankle safely.
-Before applying tape, make sure the skin is clean and dry, avoid taping over broken or irritated skin, and check circulation once the tape is on.
+Good ankle strapping should feel firm and supportive, not painfully tight.
+The aim is to control excess movement while still letting you move and load the ankle safely.

 Ankle strapping figure 6 applied by physiotherapist for lateral ankle support